 Further proof of Deakin Research's growth, says Professor Lee Astheimer.

-Deakin University has featured prominently in the Australian Research Council (ARC) Linkage Project scheme awards for funding commencing in 2014.
+Deakin University has featured prominently in the Australian Research Council (ARC) Linkage 2012, Round 2 awards.

 “I congratulate all the researchers involved,” said Deakin Deputy Vice-Chancellor (Research) Professor Lee Astheimer.

-“These results demonstrate the excellent progress Deakin continues to make as a research University.”
+“These results are further proof of the excellent progress Deakin continues to make as a research University.”

-The Linkage Projects scheme provides funding to support research and development projects which are collaborative between higher education researchers and other parts of the national innovation system, which are undertaken to acquire new knowledge, and which involve risk or innovation.
+ARC Linkage Projects supports research and development projects which are collaborative between higher education researchers and other parts of the national innovation system, which are undertaken to acquire new knowledge, and which involve risk or innovation.

-- initiation and/or development of long-term strategic research alliances between higher education organisations and other organisations, including industry and end-users, in order to apply advanced knowledge to problems and/or to provide opportunities to obtain national economic, social or cultural benefits;
+- Encourage and develop long-term strategic research alliances between higher education organisations and other organisations, including with industry and other end-users, in order to apply advanced knowledge to problems and/or to provide opportunities to obtain national economic, social or cultural benefits;

-- the scale and focus of research in the Strategic Research Priorities;
+- Enhance the scale and focus of research in National Research Priorities;

-- opportunities for researchers to pursue internationally competitive research in collaboration with organisations outside the higher education sector, targeting those who have demonstrated a clear commitment to high-quality research; and
+- Foster opportunities for postdoctoral researchers to pursue internationally competitive research in collaboration with organisations outside the higher education sector, targeting those who have demonstrated a clear commitment to high-quality research;

-- growth of a national pool of world-class researchers to meet the needs of the broader Australian innovation system.
+- Produce a national pool of world-class researchers to meet the needs of the broader Australian innovation system.